yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

     docker build -t goshimmer .
     ```

+4. Run the Docker image

-4. Run the Docker image in the background, and forward the ports from your host device to the Docker container
+    Here, we run the Docker image in the background, forward the ports from your host device to the Docker container, and and use the [command-line flags](../references/command-line-flags.md) to enable the spammer, ZMQ, and dashboard plugins.
+These plugins allow you to send spam transactions to your node, monitor it for incoming transactions, and view the total number of transactions that it's processing in a web dashboard.

     :::info:
-    If you have [Docker Compose](https://docs.docker.com/compose/), you can also run `docker-compose up -d`.
+    If you have [Docker Compose](https://docs.docker.com/compose/), you can also use the `docker-compose up -d` command.
     :::

     ```bash
-    sudo docker run -d --rm -p 14666:14666 -p 14626:14626 -p 14626:14626/udp -p 8080:8080 -it -v mainnetdb:/root/mainnetdb goshimmer
+    sudo docker run -d --rm -p 14666:14666 -p 14626:14626 -p 14626:14626/udp -p 8080:8080 -p 8081:8081 -it -v mainnetdb:/root/mainnetdb goshimmer --node-enable-plugins "spammer zeromq dashboard"
     ```

     The container ID is displayed in the console.

     :::info:
-    You can customize some features of your node by adding [command-line flags](../references/command-line-flags.md) after the `run` command.

     To have the Docker container restart on every reboot, add the `--restart=always` flag to the `run` command.
    :::